I Uploaded My 3D Model — Now What?

-Ever wondered what happens to your file after it has been uploaded to i.materialise?
-In this post, we will walk you through all the steps that your model will go through, from automated and manual checks to file preparation, production and cleaning.
-We will deep dive into what happens from the moment you click “order” until your 3D print arrives to your doorstep.
+Ever wonder what happens to your file after it’s been uploaded to i.materialise?
+In this post, we’ll walk you through the steps your models go through, from automated and manual checks to file preparation, production, and cleaning.
+We’ll also dive into what happens from the moment you click “order” until your 3D print arrives on your doorstep.

-For a 3D print order to be completed, it naturally must start with a 3D model.
-This can be done vis-à-vis a 3D scan, designing it yourself using a 3D design tool, or using a professional designer to do the 3D modeling.
+To complete a 3D print order, you must start with a 3D model.
+This can be done via a 3D scan, by designing it yourself using a 3D design tool, or by hiring a professional designer to do the 3D modeling for you.

-A finished 3D model can be uploaded to i.materialise.
-Our 3D printing platform offers instant pricing, automated and manual checks, 8 different printing technologies, 21 different materials to choose from and over 100 color and finish combinations, and offers the capability to support many 3D file formats.
-As such, there isn’t a one-size-fits-all approach when it comes to 3D printing and preparing the 3D model.
-It’s not only about the printing (which usually only takes a couple days at most).
+Once you have a finished 3D model, you upload it to i.materialise.
+Our 3D printing platform offers instant pricing, automated and manual checks, 8 different printing technologies, 21 different materials, and over 100 color and finish combinations.
+Plus, it has the capability to support many 3D file formats.
+As such, there isn’t a one-size-fits-all approach when it comes to 3D printing and preparing your 3D model.
+It’s not only about the printing (which usually only takes a couple of days at most).
 Rather, it involves an entire process of file checking, planning, printing, cleaning, finishing, quality checking, packing, and shipping your products.

 3D printing process